danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 ## Conclusions

-Currently there are a lot of use cases where a disconnected installation of an OCP cluster is required, and it is important that the procedure to create and maintain a disconnecte registry should be as easier as posible.
+Currently there are a lot of use cases where a disconnected installation of an OCP cluster is required, and it is important that the procedure to create and maintain a disconnected registry should be as easier as posible.
 With this new `oc-mirror` plugin the whole procedure has been simplify and also there are multimple improvements like the inrcremental download on each run vs the full download with the previous approach.
-Moreover, nowadays with DevOps culture and GitOps methodology it is good to have a way to keep tracking in a Git reposotory all the changes and track with a CI/CD tool the runs to create and/or maintain the Disconnected Registry.
+Moreover, nowadays with DevOps culture and GitOps methodology, it is good to have a way to keep tracking in a Git reposotory of all the changes and track with a CI/CD tool the runs to create and/or maintain the Disconnected Registry.
 I think it is a worthy tool that helps a lot for production environments.

 ## Links